 It can also be a numeric statement to express one’s characteristics or quantity in terms of numbers.
 It means that you are using an objective unit to measure or to determine ‘how much of something is compared to that value”.

-Want to know more about the meanings, have a look at this video:
+If you want to know more about the meanings, have a look at this video:

 In the British or UK accent, the word quantify is pronounced as “kwon·tuh·fai“, whereas in the American or US accent it is pronounced as “kwaan·tuh·fai.

-There are many ways to use the word quantify in your sentences, examples of the usage are listed below.
+There are many ways to use the word quantify in your sentences.
+Examples of the usage are listed below.

 The word qualify is also a transitive verb that means to be entitled to a particular benefit by fulfilling a certain condition or need.